 As soon as I got settled before take-off, the flight attendant working my row brought over a glass of champagne, an Arabic coffee, and food and beverage menus for the flight.
 The flight attendant walked me through the entire menu and informed me that First Class passengers had dine-on-demand service.
 This meant that I wasn't tied to a meal schedule: Whenever I wanted to eat, all I needed to do was alert one of them and they would prepare it.

 After we were airborne, I fired up an order for another glass of champagne.
-Once you’re in the air, the champagne gets better: Emirates was pouring Dom Pérignon 2008, which retails for around $189 a bottle.
-And the flight attendants do a good job of making sure your glass doesn’t get empty.
+Once you're in the air, the champagne gets better: Emirates was pouring Dom Pérignon 2008, which retails for around $189 a bottle.
+And the flight attendants did a great job of making sure my glass didn't get empty.

 A few hours later, I ordered the rest of my meal which started with traditional caviar service and a glass of 2009 Château Beychevelle Bordeaux.
 Both were incredible.